Trane AC Error Codes and What They Mean

 XL vs. XR Series: Diagnostic Differences

 The XR series (XR13, XR14, XR15, XR16) consists of single-stage and two-stage non-communicating air conditioners.
 Faults are indicated by LED blink codes only.
-Diagnostics are more straightforward but less detailed.
+Diagnostics are more straightforward but less detailed — you get the code number, not the operating data that surrounds it.

 The XL series (XL16i, XL18i, XL20i) uses variable-speed or two-stage compressors with communicating controls.
-These systems log faults with timestamps and can provide performance data that helps identify problems before they become failures.
+These systems log faults with timestamps and can provide performance data that helps identify patterns and intermittent faults that would be difficult to catch otherwise.
 Diagnosing XL series faults fully typically requires TechAssist tools.
+When calling for service on an XL series unit, note the code number and when it first appeared — this information helps your technician significantly.

 When to Call a Professional

-Any fault related to refrigerant charge (codes 3 flashes, 26), compressor operation (4 flashes, code 22), or sensor/board faults requires professional service.
-Refrigerant leaks require leak detection, repair, and recharge by an EPA-certified technician.
+Any fault related to refrigerant charge (3 flashes, Code 26), compressor operation (4 flashes, Code 22), or sensor/board faults requires professional service.
+Refrigerant leaks require leak detection, repair, and recharge by an EPA Section 608-certified technician.
 Inverter and compressor faults on XL series units are complex and should not be addressed through repeated resets.

 Burkhardt Heating, Cooling, Plumbing & Electric is a Trane Comfort Specialist serving Southeastern Wisconsin with 24/7 emergency AC service.
 Our technicians are NATE-certified and trained on both XR and XL series equipment.